Montana/common-use-cases/README.md

 Implanting a Prowlbox at your retail store could be crucial for your PoS service, and you PoP.
 For example, to see what music to play to get the best customer retention, but to get the customer to make their purchase quickly to make other customers feel more attended to by your staff.

 ![documentations](http://d3fi73yr6l0nje.cloudfront.net/PublishingImages/rsz_retailnext_heatmap_art_03-2012.jpg)

+With some of the software we offer (along side the box) is heatmaps of the store where it gets cold at certain times, and why this might be - to see if that customer was listening to music at that time or not, or at the very LEAST to see what their Spotify playlist says about their personality so Prowl can start bulding customer profiles on individual customers.